 Since May 2010, Greece has undertaken significant structural reforms to restore competitiveness and promote economic growth through a program agreed with the European Union (EU), the European Central Bank (ECB) and the International Monetary Fund (IMF) ('the Institutions').
-This had led to a significant fiscal consolidation with a primary surplus of 1% of GDP in 2013 and a primary balance of 0% of GDP in 2014, but also to reform fatigue and social unrest.
+This led to a significant fiscal consolidation with a primary GDP surplus of 1% in 2013 and a primary GDP balance of 0% in 2014, but also to reform fatigue and social unrest.
 After the parliamentary elections of 25 January 2015, the new Greek government negotiated and managed to achieve a four-month extension of the Master Financial Assistance Facility Agreement (MFFA) on 20 February 2015.
-Following the prolonged discussions between the Greek Government and the Institutions, the extension of the MFFA expired on 30 June 2015 without a successful conclusion of the review or a new extension.
+Following the prolonged discussions between the Greek government and the Institutions, the extension of the MFFA expired on 30 June 2015 without a successful conclusion of the review or a new extension.
+The increased uncertainty over the prospects of the Greek economy and coverage of the Hellenic Republic's financing needs, due to the negative outcome of the above mentioned negotiations, resulted in the significant outflow of customer deposits, which in conjunction with the ECB's decision for not increasing the Emergency Liquidity Assistance (ELA) facility, led to the imposition of capital controls together with a temporary bank holiday on 28 June 2015.
 After the imposition of capital controls and a referendum that led to the rejection of the Eurozone proposal as this was tabled in the negotiations before the expiration of the MFFA, the government restarted the negotiations over a new 3-year European Stability Mechanism (ESM) program with a ca € 86 bn financing envelope, which will permit Greece to service its debt, recapitalize its banks, clear accumulated arrears and finance its budgets.
 A Preliminary Agreement was reached in the 13 July 2015 Euro Summit.
 The final agreement on the 3-year ESM program together with an additional series of prerequisite structural reforms passed in the Greek Parliament and got the approval of the Eurogroup on 14 August 2015.
 The reforms included in the new program aim to restore fiscal sustainability, safeguard financial stability, enhance growth, competitiveness and investment and develop a modern state and public administration.
 The first installment of the new loan of € 26 bn consists of two sub-tranches: a) € 16 bn of which € 13 bn were disbursed on 20 August 2015 and b) € 10 bn which have been approved for the upcoming banks' recapitalization.
 On 20 August the Greek Prime Minister announced the resignation of the government and called early elections, which were held on 20 September 2015.

-On 8 October 2015, the new coalition government, consisting of the same parties, won the confidence vote for its programmatic statements in the Greek Parliament, paving the way for the implementation of the agreed reforms in order to achieve the timely completion of the first program review, that represents a key prerequisite for i) the release of additional official funding under the 3-year ESM loan facility and ii) the initiation of official discussions on additional debt relief measures to Greece.
+On 8 October 2015, the new coalition government, consisting of the same parties, won the confidence vote for its programmatic statements in the Greek Parliament, paving the way for the implementation of the agreed reforms in order to achieve the timely completion of the first program review, that represents a key prerequisite for i) the release of € 3 bn official funding that still remains undisbursed from the first installment of the 3-year ESM loan facility and ii) the initiation of official discussions on additional debt relief measures to Greece.